wojciu01/se_hello_printer_app/README.rst

     heroku login

-    # create the app at the heroku side
+    # create the app at the heroku side.
+Dodaje nowego brancha do gita
     heroku create

     # przejdź do heroku dashboard